Elly0911/DUTech_Innovators/README.md

 Run these commands when you first clone the repository:

-1. Ensure youre in the right file location:
+1. Ensure you are in the right file location:

     cd (your folder location)